Marabyte/marabyte.com/site/posts/the-evolution-of-my-personal-website.md

 PHP was easy learn, or at least, learn enough to build templates for my blog and there were thousands of plugins and themes for WordPress that I could mix and match to make the website more unique.

 And for a very long time WordPress powered my blog.
-New content became infrequent but I would still spend a lot of time tweaking the website, coding was definitely more fun than writing content.
+New content became infrequent, but I would still spend a lot of time tweaking the website, coding was definitely more fun than writing content.

 I think WordPress doesn't get enough credit for how accessible the Internet became thanks to it.